When Shared Knowledge Hurts: Spectral Over-Accumulation in Model Merging: Spectral View of Inter-Model Interference

-\begin{remark}[Layer-wise linear view] Our analysis treats the task matrix as a local linear operator within a layer (or block) and studies how task matrices mix along column-space directions. \end{remark}
+\begin{remark}[Layer-wise linear view] We treat the task matrix as a local linear operator within a layer (or block) and study how task matrices mix along output-space directions. \end{remark}

-\paragraph{Interference as directional projection mismatch.} Having projected task updates onto the shared column-space basis, we can now quantify inter-task interference within each spectral subspace.
+\paragraph{Interference as Output-Space Behaviour Inconsistency.} Having projected task matrix onto the shared output-space basis, we can now quantify inter-task interference within each spectral subspace.
 Specifically, we form the merged response in subspace $r$ by summing the corresponding subspace responses $\bm{a}_i^{r}$:

 Ideally, if the merged task matrix fully preserved task $i$'s capability in subspace $r$, then the component of the merged response $\bm{a}_{\mathrm{merge}}^{r}$ along $\bm{a}_i^r$ should match $\bm{a}_i^r$ in magnitude.
 We therefore measure the interference $\mathcal{I}_{i}^{r}$ by the mismatch between task $i$'s subspace response $\bm{a}_i^r$ and the projection of the merged response $\bm{a}_{\mathrm{merge}}^{r}$ onto $\bm{a}_i^r$: